Company Culture Quotes: 27 Experts Offer Their Advice

 “OppLoans can be a tough job with a lot of hard problems to solve, and we’ve had some stressful days.
 We also have over 100 TV monitors hanging all over the office.
 So one day, on a lark, we realized that we needed a puppy button.
 If you are having a bad day, you just push the button and boom: All of the TVs in your department switch to puppy videos for five minutes before switching back to business.”

 Pareto Intelligence offers analytics and technology services to support financial performance at companies in the healthcare industry.
-We asked Juan De La Paz, Pareto Intelligence’s Senior Software Engineer:
+We asked Juan De La Paz, Senior Software Engineer at Pareto Intelligence:

 Why did you want to join Pareto?